ArupDutta/face_detector_pull_faces_from_image/README.md

 ## Steps
 ### 1. Configure Project
-Follow *[Anaconda Installation Video]*(https://www.anaconda.com/distribution/#download-section), which shows the process for installing Anaconda.
-Visit *[Dlib]*(http://dlib.net/python/index.html), *[PIL Website]*(https://pillow.readthedocs.io/en/stable/reference/Image.html) for personal studies.
+Follow [*Anaconda Installation Video*](https://www.anaconda.com/distribution/#download-section), which shows the process for installing Anaconda.
+Visit [*Dlib*](http://dlib.net/python/index.html), [*PIL Website*](https://pillow.readthedocs.io/en/stable/reference/Image.html) for personal studies.

-Download the *[face detector_pull faces.ipynb]*(https://github.com/ArupDutta/face_detector_pull_faces_from_image/blob/master/face detector_pull faces.ipynb) file from repository, upload it to your google colab and you are good to go with your Project Configuration.
+Download the [*face detector_pull faces.ipynb*](https://github.com/ArupDutta/face_detector_pull_faces_from_image/blob/master/face detector_pull faces.ipynb) file from repository, upload it to your google colab and you are good to go with your Project Configuration.

 At this point, here is what *object detection* folder should look like: